 What does this all mean?

-Streaming is being highly adopted by the younger generation.
+The average time spent listening to music via streaming is being highly adopted by the younger generation.
 This listening habit is considered to be incremental, as radio content wasn’t a common occurrence among this age group.
 As Pandora’s director of business development Rick Gleave puts it “Whilst traditional radio still commands a large reach, the advent and uptake of music streaming is delivering incremental audiences for advertisers.
 The research found that one in three millennials do not listen to traditional radio in a given week.
 It’s a compelling look at current listening habits”.

 We know that the subscription rates to streaming services such as Spotify and Pandora have increased year on year since their inception.
 This is predicted to continue well into the future.
 In the United States streaming has now overtaken listening to owned music for the first time.
 This is a trend we are likely to see here in Australia as owned digital audio and physical audio sales continue to fall.
 The paid monthly streaming subscription model is one which is clearly cost effective compared to owned music.
 With such low barriers to affordability, no wonder why the uptake of such technology has been so rapid.